Overview

 Single rooms are available at a supplement which covers the additional costs of a single room or single occupancy of a twin or double room.

-As we incur additional costs for transferring a single bag there is a solo walker supplement of £15 per day in addition to the single supplement.
+As we incur additional costs for transferring a single bag, there is also a solo walker supplement in addition to the single supplement.

 Arrive Travel to Cushendall for your first night's accommodation